Azure-Samples/llama-index-python/README.md

 ## Features

 This project demonstrates how to build a simple LlamaIndex application using Azure OpenAI.
 The app is set up as a chat interface that can answer questions about your data.
 You can add arbitrary data sources to your chat, like local files, websites, or data retrieved from a database.
 The app will ingest any supported files you put in `./data/` directory.
-This sample app uses LlamaIndex.TS that is able to ingest any PDF, text, CSV, Markdown, Word and HTML files.
+This sample app includes an example pdf in the data folder that contains information about standards for sending letters, cards, flats, and parcels in the mail.
+The app also uses LlamaIndex.TS that is able to ingest any PDF, text, CSV, Markdown, Word and HTML files.

 ## Architecture Diagram